There are two main ways to pay for care in your home:

 Your local authority may be able to pay for your care, if after a care needs assessment, it is established that your needs are significant.
 For many care services the local authority may want to review your income when deciding if you need to pay anything for care yourself.

 The charging system for residential care is based on national guidance in England.
 Local authorities have discretion about charging for non-residential care (i.e. care at home).
 They are not required to charge, but if they do, they must abide by legal guidance.

 If your local authority pay for some or all of your care, there are a few ways it can do this.
 It might provide the care directly to you by using its own staff or via an organisation that it has care arrangements with.
 But, you have the option to be in control of the money and how it is spent on your care.

 If you are not happy with the local authority’s care assessment you can challenge the decision.
 Contact your local authority to discuss how to do this.

 You can ask your local authority for help for yourself or someone else.

 There are often online forms that you can use to request an assessment:

 Please do not hesitate to get in touch with us and we will gladly help with any queries or questions you have with regards to funding or care services.
-You can Contact Us Here and speak to one of our qualified staff.

 Please do not hesitate to get in touch with us.
 We will gladly help with any queries or questions you have.